 - 1. Students must have submitted a complete application to the Nursing and Allied Health Department and NFC Office of Admissions. - 2.
 Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Students with arrest records must be approved for clinical clearance. - 4.
-Students must have a clear 10 panel urine drug screen. - 5.
-Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet). - 6.
+Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet). - 4.
 Interview skills presented in video interview (minimum grade of 26 of 40, see rubric in application packet).
-The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 7.
-Completion of nursing pre-requisite courses with a "C" or higher. - 8.
+The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 5.
+Completion of nursing pre-requisite courses with a "C" or higher. - 6.
 Minimum nursing pre-requisite courses GPA of 2.25.
-All general education nursing pre-requisite course attempts are considered in the GPA calculation for the A.S.R.N. selection process. - 9.
-Minimum HESI composite score of 70, Math composite and Science composite score average of 70, all HESI categories must be 65 or higher. - 10.
-Students meeting the above criteria are selected based on ranking using the following formula: (Pre-req GPAX25)(0.4) + (Math and Science Composite Average)(0.6) - 11.
-For students who are equally ranked, priority acceptance will be given to those with college degrees, in-district residence, NFC program completers, or unsuccessful general education nursing pre-requisite course attempts in the order listed.
+All general education nursing pre-requisite course attempts are considered in the GPA calculation for the A.S.R.N. selection process. - Minimum HESI cumulative score of 70, Math score and Science composite score average of 70.
+HESI categories including English/Language composite, Science composite, and Math score must be 65 or higher. - 8.
+Students meeting the above criteria are selected based on ranking using the following formula: (Pre-req GPAX25)(0.4) + (Math and Science Composite Average)(0.6) - For students who are equally ranked, priority acceptance will be given to those with college degrees, in-district residence, NFC program completers, or unsuccessful general education nursing pre-requisite course attempts in the order listed.